LMaiorano/StravaWeather/Documentation/devplan v2.md

 Then, filter the strava data for those days and generate a heat map displaying the activities per segment.
 A reference output is generated, so that further weather dependent outputs can be compared and interpreted.

+Different modules will be created:
+* A module to obtain data from Strava
+* A module to obtain weather data
+* A module to generate heat maps
+* A module to filter for days with certain weather types

 **Requirements**
 * Obtain weather data and KNMI warnings
 * Use Strava API to obtain segment activity data